dhirenkakkar/RoadToDS/README.md

 ### About

-Made a repository to track my progress in learning data science and machine learning concepts.
-It'll hopefully serve as a good tool to organise my goals and provide a clear roadmap.
-I'll try to be regular with updating the repository :)
+Made this repository to track my progress in data science and machine learning.
+It'll hopefully serve as a good tool to organise my goals, develop more holistic projects and provide a clear learning roadmap.
+I'll try to update the repo regularly :)